-This thermometer uses a Celsius temperature scale. °C On the Celsius scale, 0°C is the freezing point of water. -40 • Temperatures warmer than, or above the freezing point of water = 30 are positive (+). -20 • Temperatures colder than, or below the freezing point of water -10 are negative (-). -0 -10 A. The usual high January temperature in Paro is +9°C. -20 Use the clues below to figure out the temperature for -30 the usual low January temperature: • It is between -3°C and -10°C but closer to -3°C. • It is colder than -5°C.
+This thermometer uses a Celsius temperature scale.
+On the Celsius scale, 0°C is the freezing point of water.

+• Temperatures warmer than, or above the freezing point of water are positive (+).

+• Temperatures colder than, or below the freezing point of water are negative (-).

+A. The usual high January temperature in Paro is +9°C. Use the clues below to figure out the temperature for the usual low January temperature:

-• A positive sign (+) indicates that a number is greater than zero.
-A negative sign (-) indicates that a number is less than zero.
-Zero is neither positive nor negative.
+- It is between -3°C and -10°C but closer to -3°C. - It is colder than -5°C.

 - Every positive number, such as +5, has an opposite negative number.
 For example, the opposite of +5 is -5.